austinh-io/JavaScript-E-commerce-Frontend/README.md

 # Simple Ecommerce Frontend
 This is a total overhaul and remake of a class project I did in 2021, which you can see [here](https://github.com/gmni-dev/Simple-Ecommerce-Frontend-2021).
 At this point it has surpassed the functionality of the original, however I am still working towards full functionality and improving the design of the site.

+Some of you may see the irony in me calling this "simple" when it has more behavior included than what you might except for a simple ecommerce site with just a usable cart system.
+I described it as simple because it uses no libraries or frameworks.
+Just vanilla JS and its built-in APIs.

 ## Features

 ### Currently implemented features: